prism2001/finity/README.md

    ID3
    ```

    Replace the `IDx` lines with an ID from a movie or show in your library.
-You can get this by clicking on something, and copying the `&id=` from your browser's URL bar:
+You can get this by clicking on something, and copying the set of numbers and letters after `&id=` from your browser's URL bar:

    ![image](https://github.com/user-attachments/assets/76bb3f70-fb44-44fe-907e-e814ebdcc773)